Test the receipt flow

 - blurred photo

-Check the participant outcome and reward state
+Check what the participant sees and the reward state

-Confirm what the participant sees after submission:
+Confirm what the participant sees after submitting:

-- pending state waiting for review
+- a pending state waiting for review

-- rejection message
+- a rejection message

 Recommendation